 - a.
 Applications for redevelopment of transportation facilities in shoreline jurisdiction shall include: - i.
 Analysis of alternative alignments or routes, including, where feasible, alignments or routes outside of shoreline jurisdiction; - ii.
 Description of construction, including location, construction type, and materials; and, if needed, - iii.
 Description of mitigation and restoration measures. - b.
-Proposed transportation projects shall plan, design, and locate where routes will have the least possible adverse effect on unique or fragile shoreline features, and will not result in a net loss of shoreline ecological functions or adversely impact existing or planned waterdependent uses.
-Alternative designs for transportation facilities that have less impact on shoreline resources (i.e., narrower rights-of-way, realignment) shall be considered in compliance with the SMC. - c.
-Roads and railroads of all types shall cross shoreline jurisdiction by the most direct route feasible, unless such a route would result in greater impacts on wetlands and fish and wildlife habitat conservation areas, or channel migration than a less direct route. - d.
-Wherever feasible and in compliance with the SMC, transportation facilities, including local access roads and surface parking facilities, shall be shared across shoreline uses to reduce the need for redundant facilities. - e.
-New, replacement and enlarged transportation facilities shall provide public access pursuant to SMP Section 4.6.
+Proposed transportation projects shall plan, design, and locate where routes: - i.
+Will have the least possible adverse effect on unique or fragile shoreline features, - ii.
+Will not result in a net loss of shoreline ecological functions, and - iii.
+Will not adversely impact existing or planned water-dependent uses. - c.
+Alternative designs for transportation facilities that have less impact on shoreline resources (i.e., narrower rights-of-way, realignment) shall be considered in compliance with the SMC. - d.
+Roads and railroads of all types shall cross shoreline jurisdiction by the most direct route feasible, unless such a route would result in greater impacts on wetlands and fish and wildlife habitat conservation areas, or channel migration than a less direct route. - e.
+Wherever feasible and in compliance with the SMC, transportation facilities, including local access roads and surface parking facilities, shall be shared across shoreline uses to reduce the need for redundant facilities. - f.
+New, replacement and enlarged transportation facilities shall provide public access pursuant to SMP Section 4.6. - g.

-- 645 - f.
 The City shall seek opportunities to obtain public easements and construct pedestrian connections over or under the railroad and state highway.
-The City shall place the pedestrian connection in its capital improvement plan and may require it as a condition of approval for Shoreline Permits, including permits involving new or replacement bridges and other transportation facilities.
+The City shall place the pedestrian connection in its capital improvement plan and may require it as a condition of approval for Shoreline Permits, including permits involving new or replacement bridges and other transportation facilities. - h.

-g.
 Primary parking facilities (pay parking lots, park-and-rides) are not allowed within shoreline jurisdiction.
-Accessory parking (including parking for vista purposes) and loading facilities necessary to support an authorized shoreline use are permitted.
+Accessory parking (including parking for vista purposes) and loading facilities necessary to support an authorized shoreline use are permitted. - i.

-h.
 All of the following conditions shall be met when an accessory parking facility is proposed in the shoreline jurisdiction: